hardillb/nginx-proxy-avahi-helper/README.md

 `--priviledged` to the command line.

 This is a temp workaround until I can work out a suitable policy to apply.

+## Acknowledgment

+This uses and borrows heavily from [mdns-publisher](https://github.com/alticelabs/mdns-publisher)